Haplochrois theae

 Haplochrois theae is a species of moth of the family Elachistidae.
 It is found from western Transcaucasia and Anatolia to China.
 It probably originated from Southeast Asia.
 During the 20th century, this species was a serious pest on tea plantations in Georgia and to a lesser degree, in the Krasnodar Territory of Russia.

 The wingspan is 9–12 mm.
 Adults are on wing from June to August in one generation per year.

-The larvae feed on Camellia sinensis and Camellia japonica and is considered a pest.
+The larvae feed on Camellia, on which the species is considered a pest.
 They mine the leaves of their host plant.
-The mine has the form of a small fleck mine.
-Up to forty mines can be found in a single leaf.
-Larvae can be found from late summer to fall and again (after overwintering) in the second half of March.
-At this point, they feed on the young shoots.
-They mine in the pith.
-Pupation takes place from the end of May to the end of July within the mine.